jkoshy01/web-scraping-challenge/README.md

 Start by converting your Jupyter notebook into a Python script called scrape_mars.py with a function called scrape that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.

-Next, create a route called /scrape that will import your scrape_mars.py script and call your scrape function.
+Then you will  create a route called /scrape that will import your scrape_mars.py script and call your scrape function.

-Store the return value in Mongo as a Python dictionary.
+Then you will Store the return value in Mongo as a Python dictionary.